Mountnugent: Sport

 Fishing is prominent in the area.
 Lough Sheelin, a lake famous for its trout fishing, is just outside Mountnugent.
 Trout stocks began to decrease in the early 1970s as pollution from various sources including agriculture entered the lake.
 A marked resurgence of mayfly in recent years has been noted.

 A notable change since the decline of the trout population has been the increase in the populations of pike and perch, and the subsequent increase in anglers specialising in these species.
 Mountnugent has a GAA club.

 Transport

-Bus Éireann route 187 serves Mountnugent from Monday to Saturday.
+Bus Éireann route 187 serves Mountnugent seven days a week.
 It provides transport to the neighbouring towns and villages of Oldcastle, Ballyjamesduff, Virginia and Kells.
 There are two journeys from Mountnugent and three journeys to it each weekday.